Jespjon/VisionSystemForAnAutonomousRailwayMaintenanceVehicle/README.md

 # Vision System for an Autonomous Railway Maintenance Vehicle
 This project was a Master's thesis project at Chalmers University of Technology, spring 2021.
 The project was a part of a larger project at Chalmers, led by Krister Wolff and financed by the Swedish Transport Administration, to develop a prototype of an autonomous railway vehicle that can be used for inspection and maintenance of railway infrastructure.

 The aim of this project was to develop a vision system for the autonomous railway vehicle.

+The images below are extracted from railway videos published by [Jan Kivisaar](https://www.youtube.com/user/jankiwi), used and modified with permission.
+For a typical video from Swedish railways used in this project, see [Train Driver's View: Halmstad to Göteborg](https://www.youtube.com/watch?v=1Rq9b_bn6Bc).

 ![Vision](/Images/Vision.jpg)